jsr6720/jsr6720.github.io/_posts/2018-10-12-the-new-articulate-executive.md

 ## My Review 4/5

 A quick read and chapters are separated by section.
+IE 'presenting on TV' or 'Use of teleprompters'.

+Key takeaways for me:

-IE 'presenting on TV' or 'Use of teleprompters'.<br/><br/>Key takeaways for me:<br/>* No lecture/presentation can go past 18 minutes without re-engaging the audience<br/>* Start with the summary and projections forward, work down to the details<br/>* Present a thin, streamlined power point (wafer) and provide documentation after (whopper)<br/><br/>Only 3 bullet points because apparently humans like odd numbers.
+* No lecture/presentation can go past 18 minutes without re-engaging the audience

+* Start with the summary and projections forward, work down to the details

+* Present a thin, streamlined power point (wafer) and provide documentation after (whopper)

+Only 3 bullet points because apparently humans like odd numbers.

 ### Date Read
 2018/10/12